CTHMIT/Computer-Aided-Design/BCD-to-seven-segment-decoder/README.md

 - .ob: Lists the labels for the output variables.
 - .p 1028: Indicates the number of product terms (rows) in the PLA.

-- "Real" The whole process takes about seconds in real time.
+- "Real" The whole process takes about seconds in real-time.
 - "User" time represents CPU time spent in in-process user mode (outside the core).
 - "sys" time represents the time spent in the system (core).